 Class hours: 3 lecture and 21 lab Prereq: "C" or higher in NURS 253, NURS 254, and NURS 255.
-Concurrent enrollment in NURS 258.
 "C" or higher in or concurrent enrollment in ENG 100 and ANTH 200.

-Description: A second-level course focusing on the nursing care process in meeting the self-care needs of clients experiencing common, complex medical/surgical conditions.
+Description: This is a second-level course focusing on the nursing care process in meeting the self-care needs of clients experiencing common, complex medical/surgical conditions.